dsedov/luciaos_website/architecture/roadmap.md

 ### Scalability & resource demands

 * Initial FPGA boards ($2–3 k each) for the dev team.
-* ASIC NRE only if ROI is clear
+* ASIC non-recurrent engineering only if ROI is clear